Dermaplane & Facials

-Dermaplaning is a relaxing manual exfoliation treatment which removes the very top layer of the skin rather that leaving it to slough off naturally in its own time.
-Due to its lack of moisture this layer gives the skin a dull sometimes grey appearance and can accentuate fine lines, wrinkles and scars.
+Dermaplaning is a relaxing manual exfoliation treatment which removes the very top layer of dead skin rather that leaving it to slough off in its own time.
+Due to the lack of moisture in this layer and our fine vellus hair(peach fuzz) skin can take on a dull sometimes grey appearance.
+Dead skin cells can also accentuate fine lines, wrinkles and scars.

 Regular removal encourages faster turnover of the skin cells, which helps improve the appearance of fine lines, wrinkles and scarring leaving behind fresher, younger, more hydrated skin with an all over more youthful glow.

 An added bonus is that the fine downy, or vellus hair, covering the face is also removed.
 I liken Dermaplaning to skinning a Red Onion, underneath the dehydrated outer layer is beautiful plump, hydrated flesh.
 You can’t see the beauty of the inside under the dull outer layer until you expose it.